Group C, Matchday 1, Match #7

 Secret mastermind intent

-Regragui’s woven tapestry of patience and rapid transitions
+Regragui’s woven tapestry of disciplined suffering

 General Strategy